Wasserstein-2 Generative Networks: Introduction

-In this paper, we develop the concept of cyclically monotone generative learning.
-The \textbf{main contributions} of the paper are as follows: \begin{enumerate}[leftmargin=*] \itemsep{0em} \item Developing an \textbf{end-to-end} algorithm for training cyclically monotone generative models.
-The proposed algorithm extends the approach of \cite{chartrand2009gradient,taghvaei20192}, eliminates minimax optimization problem imposing \textbf{cyclic regularization} and solves \textbf{non-minimax} optimization problem. \item Proving theoretical bound on the \textbf{approximation properties} of the generative mapping fitted by the developed approach. \item Developing a class of Input Convex Neural Networks whose gradients are used to approximate \textbf{cyclically monotone mappings}. \item Demonstrating the performance of the method by conducting the \textbf{experiments} with the proposed algorithm for problems of image-to-image color transfer, optimal transport in latent spaces, image-to-image style translation and domain adaptation. \end{enumerate} \textbf{The paper is structured as follows.} Section \ref{sec-related-work} is devoted to Related Work.
+\textbf{The paper is structured as follows.} Section \ref{sec-related-work} is devoted to Related Work.
 In Section \ref{sec-w2-ot}, we give the necessary mathematical tools on Wasserstein-2 optimal transport.
 In Section \ref{sec-main}, we derive our algorithm and state our main theoretical results.
 In Section \ref{sec-experiments}, we provide the results of computational experiments.
 In Appendix \ref{sec-appendix-theory}, we prove our theoretical results.
 In Appendix \ref{sec-icnn}, we describe the particular architectures of ICNN that we use for experiments.
 In Appendix \ref{sec-exp2}, additional experiments and training details are provided.